GREAT FILM ACTING BEGINS WITH SOLID THEATRE TRAINING

 with Tony Pender

-We combine two of our 6-week On-Camera Technique Master Classes into one 6-week Master Class.
-Actors spend the first few weeks learning how to audition for the camera and then spend the remaining weeks gaining experience acting in front of it.
-Students get practical hands on experience.
+Actors learn how to audition and act for the camera, Students get practical, hands on experience.
 A must for anyone wanting to increase their skill in on-camera acting.
+Get ready to grow.

 Scene Study